Daniel R. Caulk

 - Great-granddaughter of Daniel Caulk

-Jincy was born in April 1860 at South Carolina, United States.1 She was the daughter of James T. Caulk and Mary Johnson.
-She married Enoch Manus circa 1909 at Marlboro, South Carolina, United States.2,3 She died on 16 July 1925 at Brightsville Township, Marlboro, South Carolina, United States, at age 65.2
+Jincy Ann Caulk was the daughter of James T. Caulk and Mary Johnson.
+She married Enoch Manus circa 1909 at Marlboro, South Carolina, United States.1,2 She died on 16 July 1925 at Brightsville Township, Marlboro, South Carolina, United States, at age 65.1

 - Sarah Jane Caulk+ b. c 1879